Let’s do Math: Arithmetic Operator

-In the last exercise, we learn about variables any how we can assign values to a variable of a specific type, such as:
+In the last exercise, we learned about variables and how we can assign values to a variable of a specific type, such as:

 int age = 3; // declare variable age of type int with value 3 age = 4; // assign 4 to the variable age

-Looking at the code above, it essentially add 1 to the value of the variable
+Looking at the code above, it essentially adds 1 to the value of the variable

 And, in Java, we can perform math operations on variables directly with arithmetic operators:

 For example, we can use the add operator